Large Language Models for Robotics: A Survey: Related Technologies

 \textbf{Reasoning}.
-Reasoning serves as a foundational element in human cognition, playing a crucial role in problem-solving, decision-making, and the analytical examination of information \cite{wason1968reasoning, wason1972psychology}.
+Reasoning serves as a foundational element in human cognition, playing a crucial role in problem-solving, decision-making, and the analytical examination of information \citep{wason1968reasoning, wason1972psychology}.
 Reasoning plays a crucial role in enabling LLMs to solve complex tasks.
 Reasoning capabilities allow LLMs to break down problems into smaller, manageable steps and solve them starting from the current status and known conditions.
-There is ongoing debate about how LLMs acquire their reasoning abilities, with some arguing that it is a result of pre-training or fine-tuning \cite{huang2022towards}, while others believe that it emerges only at a certain scale \cite{webb2023emergent}.
-Research has shown that Chain-of-Thought (CoT) \cite{wason1972psychology} can help LLMs reveal their reasoning capabilities, and some studies suggest that inference abilities may stem from the local static structure of the training data.
+There is ongoing debate about how LLMs acquire their reasoning abilities, with some arguing that it is a result of pre-training or fine-tuning \citep{huang2022towards}, while others believe that it emerges only at a certain scale \citep{webb2023emergent}.
+Research has shown that Chain-of-Thought (CoT) \citep{wason1972psychology} can help LLMs reveal their reasoning capabilities, and some studies suggest that inference abilities may stem from the local static structure of the training data.
+SPINE \citep{ravichandran2024spine} has pioneered the development of a symbol-perception-action closed-loop system, enabling autonomous execution of complex tasks through a robust framework that leverages LLM-driven subtask inference, semantic composition, rolling planning, and validation.
+ELLMER \citep{mon2025embodied} revolutionizes robot capabilities by enabling the completion of complex, long-term tasks in uncertain and dynamic environments.
+By seamlessly integrating LLM with advanced sensor feedback mechanisms, ELLMER achieves efficient and accurate conversion of natural language instructions into actionable robot execution.